Seattle love, dread of activist investor help clinch Amazon M&A roles

-June 16 (Reuters) - A decision by Goldman Sachs Group Inc last year to move an investment banking veteran to Seattle, as well as Evercore Partners Inc's hiring of a top banker defending companies against activist investors, has paid off handsomely.
+(Reuters) - A decision by Goldman Sachs Group Inc (GS.N) last year to move an investment banking veteran to Seattle, as well as Evercore Partners Inc's (EVR.N) hiring of a top banker defending companies against activist investors, has paid off handsomely.

-Goldman advised Amazon.com Inc and Evercore advised Whole Foods Markets Inc on Amazon's $13.7 billion acquisition of Whole Foods that will see the U.S. organic grocery chain become part of the world's largest internet retailer.

 The deal was Amazon's first valued at more than $1 billion, making it a coveted trophy for investment bankers in search of fees and glory.